shirishass/spc/dockument.md

  * these all playbook and hosts file service file all are kept in release branch
  * run the multibranch pipeline then get the output.
  ![preview](images/scc4.png)
- * now browsw in web nodeip and port:8080 we see the spring petclinic page
+ * now browse in web nodeip and port:8080 we see the spring petclinic page.